gaiafabbri/S-C/README.md

 #### 2) TMVA_DNN
 This code block books the deep neural network (DNN) method via TMVA.
 Here's an explanation of the provided options:
 - "Layout": Defines the neural network architecture.
-In this case, the network has four dense layers with 100 neurons each, using ReLU activation and batch normalization.
-The last layer is a single neuron with linear activation, typically used for regression problems.
+In this case, the network has four dense layers with 64 neurons each, using ReLU activation and batch normalization.
+The last layer is a single neuron with linear activation, typically used for classification problems.
 - "TrainingStrategy": Specifies the training strategies for the DNN.
 It includes parameters like learning rate, momentum, repetitions, convergence steps, batch size, etc...
 - "Architecture": Specifies the neural network architecture (CPU or GPU) depending on availability.
 If TMVA is compiled with GPU support, the GPU architecture will be used; otherwise, the CPU architecture will be used.

+A more detailed description is given below: the dense layers are formed by neurons completely connected to the output of the following layers; the number of neurons is chosen to be 64, since the default value of 100 degrades the performance, resulting in models too complex.
+A ReLU activation layer and a BNORM normalisation layer are introduced to allow the network to learn complex non-linear relations, the former and a more stable and faster training, the latter.
+Finally, the last linear with 1 neuron is usually chosen for a binary classification problem since it only has to report the probability of belonging to the signal or background class.

 #### 3) TMVA_CNN
 This code block books the convolutional neural network (CNN) method via TMVA.
 Here's an explanation of the provided options: